Jacobi identities in low-dimensional topology: Introduction

+It is a consequence of the AS relation that only orientations of the {\em bottom stages} $A_i$ are relevant for the definition of $\widetilde\tau_{(n-1)}(\cW)$, see Lemma~\ref{lem:W-tower-AS}.
+From our geometric point of view, this is the main reason for introducing AS relations.

-The map $\widehat\tau_n$ takes a Whitney tower $T$ to the sum $\sum_p \epsilon_p \cdot t(p)$.
-The question arises as to whether this can be made into an obstruction for representing the bottom stages $A_i$ by disjoint embeddings, up to homotopy.
-The punch-line of the first part of this paper is that this can only be possible if we quotient the groups $\widehat{\cB}^t_n(\ell)$ by all IHX-relations, obtaining groups $\cB^t_n(\ell)$ (containing elements $\tau_n(T)$), which are more customary in the theory of finite type invariants:
+The question arises as to whether $\widehat\tau_{(n-1)}(\cW)$ can be made into an obstruction for representing the bottom stages $A_i$, up to homotopy, by disjoint embeddings.
+The punch-line of the first part of this paper is that this can only be possible if we quotient the groups $\widehat{\cB}^t_n(\ell)$ by all Jacobi relations.
+This gives the above-mentioned groups $\cB^t_n(\ell)$, containing elements $\tau_{(n-1)}(\cW)$, which are more customary in the theory of finite type invariants.
+In fact, in the general finite type theory the superscript `$t$', for tree, does not appear because one uses all trivalent graphs instead of just unions of trees.

-\begin{thm} There exists an oriented order 2 Whitney tower $T$ on four immersed 2-spheres in the 4--ball such that $t_3(T)=(+I) \amalg (-H) \amalg (+X)$ where $I$, $H$ and $X$ are the trees shown in Figure~\ref{IHX-relation}. \end{thm}

-This result comes from the fact alluded to before, namely that Whitney towers have the indeterminancy of choosing the Whitney arcs!